wchargin/varese/README.md

 For example, consider the chord C4&ndash;E&flat;4&ndash;F&sharp;4.
 The root of (C4, E&flat;4) is A&flat;1, and the root of (E&flat;4, F&sharp;4) is B1.
 The root of (A&flat;1, B1) is E&minus;1.
 The next iteration would yield the empty list, so we stop here; E&minus;1 is the root of the chord.
 (Note that the roots get really low really fast: a normal trichord and we're already more than a full octave below the piano!)

 If you're paying close attention, you may be wondering how we work with pitches when we really want to be dealing with frequencies&mdash;after all, [they don't always coincide](http://music.stackexchange.com/a/39995/10556)!
 So how do we convert something like C4&ndash;E4&ndash;G4 to frequency?
 Simple: we get the user to do it!
-Specifically, if the user gives us specific acoustic ratios for each of the simple intervals&mdash;e.g., &ldquo;we'll call a minor sixth the ratio of the fifth to the eighth overtones&rdquo;we can extrapolate everything we need from there.
+Specifically, if the user gives us specific acoustic ratios for each of the simple intervals&mdash;e.g., &ldquo;we'll call a minor sixth the ratio of the fifth to the eighth overtones&rdquo;&mdash;we can extrapolate everything we need from there.
 (We only need ratios because the actual frequencies don't matter.)
 Going in the other direction is easy because we can get exact values logarithmically, and they should be mostly consistent with the user-specified rationalizations.

-This is what the pitch calculator (`/`, `/#/calculator`) calculates.
+This is what the pitch calculator ([`/#/calculator`](http://wchargin.github.io/varese/#/calculator)) calculates.

 This is mostly a new area of study.

 ## Technical overview

-The core operations (i.e., the actual calculations and the interesting stuff) is in a thoroughly tested functional core.
-The UI is a (somewhat) light React wrapper around this.
+The core operations (i.e., the actual calculations and the interesting stuff) are in a thoroughly tested functional core.
+The UI is a rather light React wrapper around this.
 Because it's in React, it's really easy to reason about the data flow.

 The whole React app is [webpack][]ed into a `bundle.js` file, which is included by the HTML page.
 The HTML page is tiny, and just provides a `<div id="app"></div>` into which React will render the application.